ZCZC HFOTCPCP5 ALL

 A Tropical Storm Warning means that tropical storm conditions are

-expected somewhere in the warning area.
+expected somewhere within the warning area within 36 hours.

 For storm information specific to your area, please monitor